 - Once the cake is baked, take it off the oven and poke large holes into it

-- Heat a pan on medium heat, add the brown butter and let it melt, cook until it is a bit darker in colour approximately 1 min ( I will be taking this caramel a bit on the bitter side if not the dish will be overly sweet and not balanced well, but do not burn the caramel)
+- Heat a pan on medium heat, add the brown sugar and let it melt, cook until it is a bit darker in colour approximately 1 min ( I will be taking this caramel a bit on the bitter side if not the dish will be overly sweet and not balanced well, but do not burn the caramel)

 - Add the butter and mix well until incorporated, finally, add the cream and whisk well with a whisk ( Do not stop whisking as this mixture can split)